brsuslcn/SimpleWeatherApp/README.md

 <br />

 **The codebase also includes KDoc, which is a documentation format specifically designed for Kotlin.
-Recomended Screen Sizes: 5" - 6.65"**
+Recomended Screen Sizes: between 5" - 6.65"**